kh3rm/event-bridge-tech-report/README.md

 A corresponding Redis subscriber was established in the main Node/Express-based backend container, where these updates become available as a real-time event stream.

-What remained: delivering those updates to the admin frontend container and its map view, that should render and continuously update scooter markers reflecting position, speed, status, and battery level.
+What remained: delivering those updates to the admin frontend container and its map view, that should render and continuously update the scooter markers reflecting their position, speed, status, and battery level.

 Nothing more needed to be decided or computed.
 All that was required was a component capable of forwarding the Redis event stream to the frontend - a bridge.
 For this purpose, the choice fell on classic, fast, reliable, minimalistic WebSockets (WSS).